Hakandemir94/ExBanking/README.md

 ## Installation
 - Open terminal in project direrctory

-- Install the dependencies:
+- Command to install the dependencies:
-npm install
+"npm install"

 Make sure MongoDB is running.
 You can use MongoDB Compass to manage the database if needed.

-- Start the mock API server:
+- Comman to start the mock API server:
-npm start
+"npm start"

 The server will be running at http://localhost:3000.

 ## Running Tests
-- Run the Jest test suite:
+- Command to run the Jest test suite:
-npm test
+"npm test"

-- Run the load tests using Artillery: artillery run load-test.yml
+- Command to run the load tests using Artillery:
+"artillery run load-test.yml"

 Load testing is performed using Artillery.
 The configuration is defined in the load-test.yml file.
 The test simulates multiple users creating accounts over a period of time.